 Main stages of conversion

 - Preparing conversion documentation (conversion plan and enclosures).

 - Decision stage:

-- filing of conversion plan with the National Court Register and publication in Monitor Sądowy i Gospodarczy
+- Filing of conversion plan with the National Court Register

 In the case of conversion of a company into a partnership, it is important to examine the tax aspects of the conversion carefully.
-If the company has supplementary capital, upon conversion these funds will be treated as income of the partners, which will be subject to personal income tax.
+If the company has undistributed profit or profit assigned to capital other than share capital, upon conversion it will be taxable income of the partners.